 The Human Thread

-That continuity is what I call The Human Thread.
+I call this The Human Thread.

 We live in an age of noise.
 Political spectacle dominates.
 Cultural arguments flare and vanish.
 The temptation is either to retreat into nostalgia or to surrender to cynicism.
 Both are evasions.